saoudrizwan/Disk/README.md

   • <a href="#contribute">Contribute</a>
 </p>

-Disk is a **powerful** and **simple** file management library built with <a href="https://developer.apple.com/icloud/documentation/data-storage/index.html" target="_blank">Apple's Data Storage Guidelines</a> in mind.
+Disk is a **powerful** and **simple** file management library built with Apple's [iOS Data Storage Guidelines](https://developer.apple.com/icloud/documentation/data-storage/index.html) in mind.
 Disk uses the new `Codable` protocol introduced in Swift 4 to its utmost advantage and gives you the power to persist JSON data without ever having to worry about encoding/decoding.
 Disk also helps you save images and other data types to disk with as little as one line of code.

 ## Compatibility